Gardening 101: This is How to Grow an Amazing Garden

 All plants need to grow in some type of growing medium.
 Every plant prefers a particular type of soil.
 Many will tolerate less than perfect soil conditions, but some will die if planted in the wrong type of soil.

 Getting a soil test is one of the most important things you can do when starting a garden and is often skipped by new gardeners.
 It’ll tell you what kind of soil you have (clay, sand or loam), and what nutrients you need to add.
-We’ll talk all about garden soil in chapter 4 of Gardening 101.
+We’ll talk all about preparing your garden soil in chapter 4 of Gardening 101.

 Space to grow in